TGracie/Thomas_Gracie_PDA/PDA_Static_and_Dynamic_Task_A/testing_task_1.md

 require_relative('card.rb') # no path (though should be fine here) class CardGame
-## nothing being initialized so what do you call the method on? need to generate an object, perhaps with an array of cards inside it!
+## nothing being initialized so what do you call the method on?
+All need to be converted to class methods with self.

-  def checkforAce(card) # shouldn't need to pass this a card as you call it on a card object
+## All methods missing self to make them class methods

+  def checkforAce(card)
     # poor method syntax, should be snake case with no caps

     if card.value = 1 # need double == to assert whether it is equal